Relative impacts of different grade-scales on student success in introductory physics: Analysis Results

 Since very low grades given under percent scale grading have a much larger effect on course grade than the lowest grades given under 4-point scale grading (Table \ref{tab2}), we might expect that this is the main difference between the two grade scales and accounts for the difference in the student fail-rates.
 However, there is another clear difference in our data that can also lead to more failing grades.
 We find differences in how instructors allocate grades on the individual answers given by their students on exams that differ between the two scales.

 First, we note that students who leave a problem blank (or mostly blank) on an exam receive a zero, a grade that involves no instructor judgment of understanding or skill.
 Figure \ref{Fig3} shows the fractions of scores given on individual exam items for all 96 courses.
-We see that there is very little difference between the number of zeros earned by students under each scale.
+We see that there is very little difference between the number of zeros given to students under each scale.
 However, the fraction of F-grades that are not zero is distinctly dependent on the grade scale.
 Figure \ref{Fig3} shows that instructors using a percent scale are considerably more likely to judge individual student solutions on exam items as non-zero F's than those instructors using the 4-point scale.
 This amounts to shifting about 14\% of the entire exam item grade weight from higher grades under 4-point grading down to non-zero F's under percent grading.
 Notice that none of this shifted grade weight comes from the A's, which were actually more common under percent grading and likely little of it from B's because the total fraction of (A's + B's) is about the same for the two scales, 56.4\% for percent grading and 56.9\% for 4-point grading.
-In order to analyze how these grade shifts affected individual students and whether they might be due to student academic performance, we compute the fraction of non-zero F's for each student.
-Averaging this student-level number over all students gives $0.0364\pm 0.0004$ under 4-point grading and $0.1636\pm 0.0014$ under percent grading.
-Cohen's d for this difference is 1.3 so this is, not surprisingly, a large effect.
-The student-level distribution of non-zero F's is, unfortunately, both non-normal and heteroskedastic but we can still use student GPA, $EnterGPA$, in a linear regression to see if it affects the extra fraction of non-zero F's seen for percent grading.
-The regression model we use to model a student's fraction of non-zero F's is